Max Kepler Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.
+- The Mariners' 3.77 team ERA ranks fourth across all league pitching staffs.

-- The Mariners have a 3.75 team ERA that ranks fourth across all league pitching staffs.
+- Mariners pitchers combine to allow 96 home runs (one per game), the third-fewest in the league.

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (94 total, one per game).
+- In his last time out on Saturday, July 8, the right-hander threw six innings against the Houston Astros, allowing one earned run while surrendering three hits.

-- His last time out was on Sunday, July 9 against the Houston Astros, when the righty threw seven innings, surrendering one earned run while allowing three hits.
+- The 23-year-old has a 3.63 ERA and 11.2 strikeouts per nine innings across seven games this season, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.